droukin-jobs/smartpay01/README.md

  b.
 CUnit
   - http://cunit.sourceforge.net/
   - provides framework for testing

+These files required for compilation:

+ - `main.c` 			= the server
+ - `json.c json.h` 		= json utility functions
+ - `url.c url.h` 		= url processing functions
+ - `terminal.c terminal.h` = terminal operations
+ - `makefile` 			= can be used for compiling and some runtime testing

 To compile main project use the makefile and GNU make in the projects root directory